SainsburyWellcomeCentre/crabs-exploration/README.md

 This command assumes the trained detector model (a `.ckpt` checkpoint file) is saved in an MLflow database structure.
 That is, the checkpoint is assumed to be under a `checkpoints` directory, which in turn should be under a `<mlflow-experiment-hash>/<mlflow-run-hash>` directory.
 This will be the case if the model has been trained using the `train-detector` command.

-The `evaluate-detector` command will print to screen the average precision and average recall of the detector on the test set.
-It will also log those metrics to the MLflow database, along with the hyperparameters of the evaluation job.
+The `evaluate-detector` command will print to screen the average precision and average recall of the detector on the validation set by default.
+To evaluate the model on the test set instead, use the `--use_test_set` flag.
+The command will also log those performance metrics to the MLflow database, along with the hyperparameters of the evaluation job.
 To visualise the MLflow summary of the evaluation job, run:
 ```
 mlflow ui --backend-store-uri file:///<path-to-ml-runs>
 ```